Having more fun than a human being should be allowed to have the telephone number 800-282-2882, the email address El Rushbo and EIBnet.us.

 He doesn't get up with the same mindset of politicians.

-And it's when we're studying politics and watching Washington, which is politics, it's hard to remember that Trump is not of that world.
+And when we're studying politics and watching Washington, which is politics, it's hard to remember that Trump is not of that world.

 But I think the thing to keep in mind with Trump is that's not what is happening and probably will not.